ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climwip.rst

   *Required settings for script*
     * ``performance_sigma``: shape parameter weights calculation (determined offline)
     * ``independence_sigma``: shape parameter for weights calculation (determined offline)
+    * ``performance_contributions``: dictionary where the keys represent the variable groups to be included in the performance calculation.
+The values give the relative contribution of each group, with 0 being equivalent to not including the group.
+    * ``independence_contributions``: dictionary where the keys represent the variable groups to be included in the independence calculation.
+The values give the relative contribution of each group, with 0 being equivalent to not including the group.
     * ``obs_data``: list of project names to specify which are the the observational data.
 The rest is assumed to be model data.

   *Required settings for variables*